 Infant-Parent Mental Health Fellowship/Postgraduate Certificate Program

-The Infant-Parent Mental Health Postgraduate Fellowship/Certificate Program at the University of Massachusetts, Boston is a part-time post-graduate program consisting of 12 intensive, interactive three-day weekends, meeting every other month (Jan.
-Mar, May, July, Sept, Nov.) over the course of two years.
-Our highly accomplished Fellows join us from various states and countries, representing a multitude of professional disciplines making their experience that much richer and diverse.
+The Infant-Parent Mental Health Postgraduate Fellowship/Certificate Program at the University of Massachusetts Boston is a part-time post-graduate program consisting of 12 intensive, interactive three-day weekends, meeting every other month (January, March, May, July, September, November) over the course of two years.
+Our highly accomplished fellows join us from various states and countries, representing a multitude of professional disciplines making their experience that much richer and diverse.

 Comprehensive training (over 260 hours of direct classroom learning) in infant and early childhood mental health (Birth to Six), research, theory, assessment, and interventions, including: